On the road with

 TRAVELOGUE

 Kumbh Mela — A Festival Like No Other.
-In January 2010, I traveled to Haridwar to witness the Kumbh Mela with my own eyes—the largest religious festival in the world.
-Millions of devotees gathered to bathe in the sacred Ganges.
-What awaited me there was far more than a spectacle: an overwhelming encounter with faith, rituals, and a spiritual force that moved me deeply.
+I wanted to witness the Kumbh Mela with my own eyes – the largest religious festival in the world, where millions of devotees gather to bathe in the sacred Ganges.
+What awaited me there was far more than a spectacle: an overwhelming encounter with faith, rituals, and a spiritual force.

 TRAVELOGUE

-Winter in Goa — From Escape to a Second Home.
-At first, the Hippie Trail drew me more toward the north of India, but starting in 1975, Goa became the winter refuge for my young family.
-There we escaped the gray cold winter of Germany and discovered a coastal paradise that became our second home.
+Goa — From a winter escape to a second home.
+At first I was more drawn toward the north of India, but starting in 1975, Goa became the winter refuge for my young family.
+There we escaped the gray and cold of Germany and discovered a coastal paradise that became our second home.

 TRAVELOGUE

-Sadhus — Indias wandering Asketics.
+Sadhus — Indias wandering Ascetics.
 On my first journeys to India in the early 1970s, everything was unfamiliar to me: the traffic, the smells, the food, the language, the way people dressed and carried themselves—the entire explosion of impressions, colors, gestures, and sounds.
 And yet, it was precisely this that drew me in.
-Above all, I was captivated by the Sadhus — however foreign these holy men and their way of life seemed to me.
+Above all, I was captivated by the Sadhus...

 EXHIBITION

-Glances (Blicke) — Photographs by Helmut Haase.
-On my travels, I came into close contact with those Sadhus who had left behind all worldly possessions to seek spiritual insight in meditation and renunciation.
+Glances (Blicke) — An exhibition.
+On my travels, I came into close contact with Sadhus who had left behind all worldly possessions to seek spiritual insight in meditation and renunciation.
 Their otherness—and at the same time their deep rootedness in a millennia-old tradition—fascinated me.
 I engaged with them, meeting the gazes they directed at me.
 From the images I was allowed to take of them, this exhibition has emerged.

 Food Stories